How we can help your business makes its money transfers to and from Canada

 Credits are available for R&D, farming and fishing in some regions, the creation of child care spaces and hiring apprentices.
 Tax deductions can be made for common business expenses including travel expenses, accounting and legal fees.

 The tax year end in Canada is 31st March and returns must be filed within six months.
 Business tax in is relatively low and simple to file, which is part of the reason why it is ranked so highly as a place to start and grow a business.

 Visit our Currency Zone to stay up to date on the pound to Canadian dollar rate and any market movements.

 What are the challenges of conducting business in Canada?

-On the surface, it appears that doing business in Canada is a breeze – low taxation, effective trade agreements with the US, Latin America and Europe, financial stability and supportive environment for R&D and innovation are all appealing.
+On the surface, it appears that doing business there is a breeze – low taxation, effective trade agreements with the US, Latin America and Europe, financial stability and supportive environment for R&D and innovation are all appealing.
 However, there are some areas to be aware of when starting a business in Canada.

 Construction permits, property registration and getting electricity are all time consuming.
 Construction permits require 12 separate steps which take an average of 250 days; getting electricity takes fewer steps but still takes an average of 140 days and even property registration is a five-step, four day process.
 The highly educated workforce fosters innovation, but there is a shortage of unskilled workers which means that if unskilled labour is required, perhaps on a production line, staff may be costly due to labour scarcity.